|A Time to Tell (video)

 Intro to Outdoor Leader Skills

-Leader Specific Training is divided into four parts.
-This course is part 4 which covers the skills required for the Tenderfoot, Second Class, and First Class ranks.
+Leader Specific Training is divided into four parts which cover the skills required for the Tenderfoot, Second Class, and First Class ranks.
 Because emphasis is placed on a leader’s previous knowledge of the skill rather than course attendance, a new leader can complete this course at an accelerated pace.
 The emphasis is on the skill, rather than on attending the course.

 It Happened to Me (video)